-- 1.200 Transportation Systems Analysis: Performance and Optimization (C. Barnhart, A. Odoni, C. Osorio)
+1.200 Transportation Systems Analysis: Performance and Optimization

-- 1.201 Transportation Systems Analysis: Demand and Economics (M. Ben-Akiva, L. Neumann)
+1.201 Transportation Systems Analysis: Demand and Economics

-The program requires each student to select three or more subjects totaling at least 30 units that further their educational objectives in the field of transportation.
+The program requires each student to select three or more subjects which further their educational objectives in the field of transportation.
 For some students this will mean building their depth of understanding in a selected area of interest.
 For other students the program may emphasize breadth rather than depth in a single area.
-For all students at least one of the selected subjects should address policy.
-At least two of the designated subjects should be clearly focused on transportation, while the third can be in a field which supports transportation; for example, a subject covering methods that are used in transportation, drawn from fields such as economics, operations research, political science, management, and others.
+At least two of the designated subjects should be clearly focused on transportation, while the other(s) can be in a field which supports transportation- for example, a subject covering methods that are used in transportation, drawn from fields such as economics, operations research, political science, management, project evaluation and others.

 - Air Transportation

 - Intelligent Transportation Systems, Safety and Security

 - Logistics and Supply Chain Management